serverless/serverless/lib/plugins/google/README.md

 1. Deploy the service with `serverless deploy`
 2. Invoke a function with `serverless invoke -f hello`
 3. View the function logs with `serverless logs -f hello`
+4. See information about the service with `serverless info`
-4. Remove the service with `serverless remove`
+5. Remove the service with `serverless remove`